SummaryRead the full fact sheet

 Currently, the most effective treatments for BPD are:

-- Medication – this may help reduce associated symptoms such as anxiety or depression.
+- medication – there is no medication that specifically treats symptoms of BPD, but medication may help reduce associated symptoms such as depression.

 Treatment of associated conditions

 Treatment and supports should be personalised to the individual.
 Sometimes this might mean prioritising one area over another.
 For example, if a person is experiencing a depressive episode and is suicidal, it is important to focus on keeping that person safe before focusing on underlying concerns.